-This is the second in a series (see Part 1) on how to ensure development investments that are part of COVID-19 relief and recovery set the stage for thriving rural communities and a more distributed, inclusive U.S. economy.
-It is cross-posted with the Brookings Institution.
+This is the second in a series (see Part 1) on how to ensure development investments that are part of COVID-19 relief and recovery set the stage for thriving rural communities and a more distributed, inclusive US economy.
+It was cross-posted by the Brookings Institution.
+This article has been updated since its original posting in June 2020.
+On January 20, 2021, Katharine Ferguson joined the US Department of Agriculture as Chief of Staff.
+The ideas in this blog do not necessarily represent the policy of the USDA.

-With Congress back in session, a debate is raging about whether to offer COVID-19 relief to state, local, and tribal governments, which are in acute fiscal crisis due to an unexpected double whammy: the direct costs associated with taking quick, decisive action to protect public health, and the indirect costs of loss of revenue that are the inevitable fallout of interrupted economic activity due to social distancing.
+With President Biden newly inaugurated, debate still rages on whether to offer COVID-19 relief to state, local, and tribal governments, which are in acute fiscal crisis due to an unexpected double whammy: the direct costs associated with taking quick, decisive action to protect public health, and the indirect costs of loss of revenue that are the inevitable fallout of interrupted economic activity due to social distancing.

 The case for significant federal intervention to support states and localities is practical: Since they have to operate within balanced budgets, the only way that states and localities can manage this sudden increase in demand and drop in revenue is to cut spending.
 They will have no choice but to reduce essential services such as waste management, education, health, and indigent care.
 The resulting short-term savings will only increase long-term costs, in the same way that a cavity left untreated leads to a root canal when a simple, inexpensive filling would have solved the problem.